Beauveria bassiana

-Beauveria bassiana is a fungus that grows naturally in soils throughout the world and acts as a parasite on various arthropod species, causing white muscardine disease; it thus belongs to the entomopathogenic fungi.
+Beauveria bassiana is a fungus that grows naturally in soils throughout the world and acts as a parasite on various arthropod species, causing white muscardine disease; it thus belongs to the group of entomopathogenic fungi.
 It is used as a biological insecticide to control a number of pests, including termites, thrips, whiteflies, aphids and various beetles.
-Its use in the control of bedbugs and malaria-transmitting mosquitos is under investigation.
+Its use in the control of bed bugs and malaria-transmitting mosquitos is under investigation.

-Discovery and name
+Taxonomy

-The species is named after the Italian entomologist Agostino Bassi, who discovered it in 1835 as the cause of the muscardine disease which then led to carriers transmitting it by airborne means, and later the same year it was named Botrytis bassiana by Giuseppe Gabriel Balsamo-Crivelli.
-In 1911 Jean Beauverie did further study and the next year Jean Paul Vuillemin made it the type species of his new Beauveria.
-It was formerly also known as Tritirachium shiotae.
+The species is named after the Italian entomologist Agostino Bassi, who discovered it in 1835 in silkworms (Bombyx mori).
+Bassi performed the first infection experiments, and determined the fungus to be the cause of the muscardine disease, which then led to carriers transmitting it by airborne means.
+Later the same year, the fungus was named Botrytis bassiana by Giuseppe Gabriel Balsamo-Crivelli.
+The species epithet honours Bassi, the discoverer:

+In 1911 Jean Beauverie did further study and the next year Jean Paul Vuillemin made it the type species of his new genus, Beauveria, a name which honors Beauverie.

 The name B. bassiana has long been used to describe a species complex of morphologically similar and closely related isolates.
 Rehner and Buckley have shown that B. bassiana consists of many distinct lineages that should be recognized as distinct phylogenetic species and the genus Beauveria was redescribed with a proposed type for B. bassiana in 2011.

-In light of this work and the known existence of cryptic species, it is important to characterise isolates used to develop biological insecticides.
+The species was formerly also known as Tritirachium shiotae, among other synonyms.